Lesson 5: Old Testament Organization (Part 2)

 The fifth and last of the Major Prophets is Daniel.
 This is one of the more familiar prophets.

-Daniel was in captivity just like Ezekiel was, but wrote a little later, around 535 B.C., recording events that took place between 605 and 535 B.C., which would’ve been just after the Jews were allowed to return to their homeland, as Ezekiel had prophesied.
+Daniel was in captivity just like Ezekiel, but wrote a little later, around 535 BC according to events that took place between 605 and 535 BC, which would have been just after the Jews were allowed to return to their homeland, as Ezekiel had prophesied.

 Though Daniel speaks on various topics, it is unique that he writes about those who were faithful in captivity and did not forsake the Lord.